NOS Audiovisuais: History

-Until 2007, the Lusomundo brand was used on four premium subscription television movie channels.
-Nowadays these channels are named TVCine.
+The Lusomundo brand was used on two (later four) premium subscription television movie channels from 1 June 2003, after SIC and Globo opted to leave the premium movie channel business, making Lusomundo its sole owner.
+Since 1 November 2007, these channels are named TVCine.

 In 2007, PT Multimedia separated from PT Comunicações and became ZON Multimédia and this corporation was renamed ZON Lusomundo, in May 2014 it was renamed NOS, officially retiring the 61-year-old Lusomundo name.